Skip to main content

 Conversion tracking is not the exciting part of running Google Ads.
 It is the part that decides whether the exciting parts work.

-Set it up on a durable path, catch the Shopify-specific failure modes before they distort your data, turn on enhanced conversions once the base is clean, and verify with a real order instead of trusting a status label.
-Do that and every other optimization you make - feeds, structure, bids - is finally steering toward your real numbers.
+Set it up on a durable path.
+Catch the Shopify-specific failure modes before they distort your data.
+Turn on enhanced conversions once the base is clean, and verify with a real order instead of trusting a status label.
+Do that and every other optimization you make (feeds, structure, bids) is finally steering toward your real numbers.

 The full framework we run for clients, including the tracking layer, is written up free in the ZenoX Mastery playbook.
 And if you want to see how big the tracking gap actually is across the industry, the 2026 ecommerce Google Ads statistics put real numbers on how much browsers now block.
 If you would rather have senior operators install and verify the whole server-side setup on your account, that is what we do - drop your store and we will tell you what is leaking.
+Hiring someone else instead?
+The questions worth asking are in how to hire a Shopify Google Ads expert.